Gradings on Lie algebras, systolic growth, and cohopfian properties of nilpotent groups: Generalities, grading and extensions of scalars

-Some properties of the Cartan grading are more sensitive to the context: for instance, if $K$ is algebraically closed $\Q$-field and $\g$ is a Lie algebra, then $\g_0$ is always nilpotent.
+Some properties of the maximal grading are more sensitive to the context: for instance, if $K$ is an algebraically closed $\mathbf{Q}$-field and $\g$ is a Lie algebra, then $\g_0$ is always nilpotent.

-Various properties such as those stated in the introduction can be restated in terms of Cartan gradings.
+Various properties such as those stated in the introduction can be restated in terms of maximal gradings.

-\begin{prop} Let $\g$ be a $K$-fda, and endow it with a $K$-Cartan grading, in $\Z^r$ where $r$ is the $K$-rank of $\g$.
+\begin{prop} Let $\g$ be a $K$-algebra that is finite-dimensional as vector space, and endow it with a $K$-maximal grading in $\mathbf{Z}^r$ where $r$ is the $K$-rank of $\g$.
 First assume that $K$ is algebraically closed.
-Then \begin{enumerate}[(1)] \item $\g$ is characteristically nilpotent $\Leftrightarrow$ $r=0$ $\Leftrightarrow$ 0 is the only $K$-Cartan weight of $\g$; \item $\g$ is flexible if and only if $\g_0=0$; \item $\g$ is essentially flexible if and only if the only characteristic ideal of $\g$ contained in $\g_0$ is zero; \item the CNI-radical of $\g$ is the largest characteristic ideal of $\g$ contained in $\g_0$. \end{enumerate}
+Then \begin{enumerate}[(1)] \item $\g$ is characteristically nilpotent $\Leftrightarrow$ $r=0$ $\Leftrightarrow$ 0 is the only weight of $\g$ for the maximal grading; \item $\g$ is flexible if and only if $\g_0=0$; \item $\g$ is essentially flexible if and only if the only characteristic ideal of $\g$ contained in $\g_0$ is zero; \item the CNI-radical of $\g$ is the largest characteristic ideal of $\g$ contained in $\g_0$. \end{enumerate}

-When $K$ is an arbitrary $\Q$-field, the first two assertions have the following more general form: \begin{enumerate}[(1')] \item $\g$ has no nonzero $K$-diagonalizable derivation $\Leftrightarrow$ $r=0$ $\Leftrightarrow$ 0 is the only $K$-Cartan weight of $\g$; \item $\g$ has an invertible $K$-diagonalizable derivation if and only if $\g_0=0$. \end{enumerate} \end{prop} \begin{proof} (\ref{kcharnil}') is immediate.
+When $K$ is an arbitrary $\mathbf{Q}$-field, the first two assertions have the following more general form: \begin{enumerate}[(1')] \item $\g$ has no nonzero $K$-diagonalizable derivation $\Leftrightarrow$ $r=0$ $\Leftrightarrow$ 0 is the only weight of $\g$ for the $K$-maximal grading; \item $\g$ has an invertible $K$-diagonalizable derivation if and only if $\g_0=0$. \end{enumerate} \end{prop} \begin{proof} (\ref{kcharnil}') is immediate.
 For (\ref{invder}'), if $\g$ admits an invertible $K$-diagonalizable derivation, then it induces a grading of $\g$ in the additive group of $K$, with $\g_0=\{0\}$.
-Since the $K$-Cartan grading is a refinement of the latter grading, it also satisfies $\g_0=\{0\}$.
-Conversely if 0 is not a $K$-Cartan weight, pick a homomorphism $\Z^r\to\Z$ mapping no weight to 0; then 0 is not a weight of the resulting grading in $\Z$, which therefore induces an invertible derivation by multiplication by $k$ on $\g_k$. (\ref{kcharnil2}) and (\ref{invder2}) follow as particular cases.
+Since the $K$-maximal grading is a refinement of the latter grading, it also satisfies $\g_0=\{0\}$.
+Conversely if 0 is not a weight for the $K$-maximal grading, pick a homomorphism $\mathbf{Z}^r\to\mathbf{Z}$ mapping no weight to 0; then 0 is not a weight of the resulting grading in $\mathbf{Z}$, which therefore induces an invertible derivation by multiplication by $k$ on $\g_k$. (\ref{kcharnil2}) and (\ref{invder2}) follow as particular cases.